ragoragino/py-hawkes/README.md

 The library provides functions for simulation and computation of compensator, negative log-likelihood and conditional intensity function for a multivariate Hawkes process with exponential, power-law or general kernel.
 The last one also allows specification of an arbitrary base intensity function and subsumes both exponential and power-law kernels.
 The reason why also separate exponential and power-law kernel functionalities are present is due to efficiency reasons, as general kernel procedures require Python function calls from C++ that are very performance-expensive.
-See also the BENCHMARKS section below for a performance comparison of different simulation routines.
+See also the Benchmarks section below for a performance comparison of different simulation routines.

 For the specific usage of library functionalities see the Jupyter Notebooks in examples subfolder.